smlcitias/smlcitias.github.io/README.md

 follow the existing structure.

 ### To add news:
-Search for keyword 'add news here' in index.html and follow the existing structure.
+Search for keyword 'add news here' in index.html.
+Please search icons here: https://material.io/tools/icons/?style=baseline.
+To navigate to _about_/_publication_ section, please add _to-people_/_to-publication_ class of the anchor.

 ### To add research field